cminyard/gensio/README.rst

 that to the PATH using the control panel.
 To use gtlsshd, you create an etc/gtlsshd directory in the Gensio directory,

+For using the Inno Setup Compiler, do "make install DESTDIR=$HOME/install" and then run Inno on gensio.iss.
+It will create an executable installer for installing Gensio.

 There is a item in FAQ.rst named "How to run gtlsshd on Windows", see that for more details, as there are a few tricky things you have to handle.